 Here are the Royal Horticultural Societies top 10 Snowdrop species chosen because they are easy to grow and beautiful.
 Most varieties are single petal versions however there are some very impressive double varieties.
 A great one is Galanthus nivalis f. pleniflorus ‘Flore Pleno’.
 Another interesting variety is the ‘Walrus’ (another cultivar of Galanthus nivalis) it is green with a white border to the petals and it appears variegated from above.
 Another cultivar to look out for is the Lady Elphinstone which is a double petal version with gold/yellow central petals.
 It looks like a cross between a snowdrop and a daffodil.

 There are some locations in the UK with spectacular swathes of snowdrops.
 The best time to see the plants varies with the weather each year but the season is January to March.
 The National Trust also has a great webpage which collects Top Spots for Snowdrops split by UK region.
 If you fall in love with Woodland carpeted with Snowdrops why not buy your own!
-Managed Woodland is a sensible investment so you can justify all the fun & pride involved in owning and managing a piece of wild Britain.
+Woodland management is a sensible investment so you can justify all the fun & pride involved in owning and managing a piece of wild Britain.
 You can plant snowdrops, bluebells and encourage plenty of wildlife whilst enjoying your own private rambles, picnics and parties!

 Kew Gardens states that “All snowdrops (Galanthus spp.) are included in CITES (the Convention on International Trade in Endangered Species of Wild Flora and Fauna) Appendix II, which lists plants that are not currently under threat of extinction, but which should have their trade monitored and regulated to ensure wild populations are not endangered.”